-initiation is to be completed by one of the . •, The Puerto Rico State Historic Preservation Office has reviewed and: d the above information □ Concurs with the information provided. □ Does not concur with the information provided.
+initiation is to be completed by oil a citation . •/ The Puerto Rico State Historic Preservation Office has reviewed and: d the above information □ Concurs with the information provided. □ Does not concur with the information provided.
 Comments: Carlos Rubio-Cancela State Historic Preservation Officer Date: